Growing up with an engineer for a father and a therapist for a mother, you could say that I got the best of both worlds.

 And, that is why I say I’m a techy-feely kind of person!

-I remember playing with my father’s oscilloscope in the garage and trying to make the sine waves change by tapping on things and being fascinated with what these instruments could tell me.
-I was a radio disc jockey back when we actually played vinyl records and used potentiometers to adjust the volume so that scope time came in handy.
+I remember playing with my father’s oscilloscope in the garage and trying to make the sine waves change by tapping on things.
+I became fascinated with what these instruments could tell me.
+During and after my college years, I was a radio disc jockey back when we actually played vinyl records and used potentiometers to adjust the volume so that scope time came in handy.

 Before becoming a voiceover artist, the bulk of my career had been in higher education.
 I came into instructional technology as it was becoming digital and it was exciting to being able to work with digital audio and video from the beginning…it was my new oscilloscope!